ahtaarra/ahtaarra.github.io/content/posts/post4.md

 ---
 Growing up I do not think other people’s idea of ‘a seat at the table’ resonated with me.
 Belonging from a family with both parents working full-time has meant that I have had to have most of my meals at least in the past decade alone.

 This changed dramatically several years back sometime after I had started university and became more outgoing.
-I fondly remember going out with my friends in university or even from school or college and hanging out and often having meals with them.
+I fondly recall going out with my friends in university or even from school or college and hanging out and often having meals with them.
 But that ended last year when I moved to Cardiff to finish my degree.

 In the beginnning, everything was moving fast and there were lots of friendly people around and then, with time, it all waned and I entered a new phase where I truly understood my place in other people’s lives and realised my place in the world.
 I guess for me “the more things change, the more they stay the same” rang true.